ShadowDara/Awesome-Minecraft-Tools/README.md

 |:--:|:--:|:--:|:--:|
 | [Minecraft Simple Sea Pickle Farm 1.20 Tutorial \| ( Automatic )](https://youtu.be/bAYi7YyNV80?si=pHCmWogWMpUd6ZP9) |  | 1/5 (Redstone Stuff) | 💚 |
 |  |  |  |  |

+## Develeping

+### Packformats for Data and Resource Packs as JSON
+click [here](/content/packformats/) to get to the JSON List for Data and Resource Packs

 ## Info
 - obviously this List is **NOT** complete, so please help me and add missing stuff :)